Accelize/GettingStarted_Examples/Hardware/Xilinx_Vitis/01_rtl_kernel_XDMA/rtl_adder_pipes_ZCU102/README.md

 ```

 # 3. Prepare the SDCard with bitstream and software
-Copy your cred.json in the "app" folder
+Copy your Access Key (cred.json) in the "app" folder

 Generate the "package" folder using the command:
 ```bash